 1 year old • Male • 68 lbs

 Hugo Lionheart is a very muscular young boy, solid and athletic.
 His coat is red, and he has a subtle black face mask, mostly white on his muzzle and under his chin, and a white star on his chest.
-Hugo has a scar on the top of his nose.
-He has a bit of a third eyelid visible on his left side, but nothing that hinders him or needs correcting, per the vet.
 His left ear always flops to the right, which adds more character to his already endearing and expressive face!

 Hugo Lionheart loves love!

-He has the best of the classic pit bull personality: very friendly and affectionate, confident, playful, and extremely intelligent.
-In true bully fashion, he is very trainable--especially with some tasty treats or a squeaky toy.
-He is wonderfully eager to please, especially after a good run and play session.
+He has such a fantastic personality: very friendly and affectionate, confident, playful, and extremely intelligent.
+He is very trainable--especially with some tasty treats or a squeaky toy.
+Hugo is wonderfully eager to please, especially after a good run and play session.

 Hugo prefers to be with his people, but does very well in his crate without anxiety for up to four hours at a time.
-He rarely barks, but sometimes 'talks' to get your attention!
+He rarely barks, but sometimes kind of talks to get your attention!

 IAR subsidizes post-adoption professional training with Jane Marshall (www.cheerydogs.com) to encourage a life-long and successful bond between the dog and the adopter.
 Group classes for puppies and adult dogs are provided at a substantial discount to IAR adopters.